Support Ukraine 🇺🇦 Help Provide Humanitarian Aid to Ukraine.

 Handling Errors

 What if an error occurs while performing an asynchronous operation?
-We can handle it by using the error handler of the "then", or we can use catch which is very similar to try / catch.
-Let's rewrite the code using catch:
+We ca handle it by using the error handler of the “then”, or we can use catch which is very similar to try / catch.
+Let’s rewrite the code using catch:

 https://gist.github.com/Avinava/b393633e9f2fafa862c3317c2946fcc8#file-LightningPromiseComponentCatchController.js